Purpose

 Explanatory Note 1

-- describing differing responses in relation to perspectives on the contemporary social issue
+- describing a social action undertaken and its aim in relation to a social issue

 - including relevant evidence in the description.